rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 **Dan**

 I agree with you (Steven).
-We should remember that there is another camp of philosophy that would say that the manifest image is what is real and causal, and the posits of physics are instrumentalist fantasies.
+We should remember that there is another camp of philosophers (and scientists) that say that the manifest image is what is real and causal (has hegemony), and the posits of physics are instrumentalist fantasies.

+>   Quantum particles: the dreams that stuff is made of -- David Moser

 Now, we as naturalist are committed to the ontology of the physical sciences, but we shouldn't go to the other extreme and deny the reality of the manifest image.